Dragon8029/100-days-of-code/Attempt6.md

 Started working on a weekly project (from an email subscription that I can't don't remember signing up for...LOL).
 I hadn't started it until today due to also starting a new job that pays (not in tech) after having the past 3 months off.

 ---

+##D47/100:
+*Sep 16, 2019*

+Received the second weekly project in my inbox.
+Didn't get any coding done, but started to plan out how I want to tackle this one.

+---